shibing624/CodeAssist/README.md

     return data
 ```

-model output is impressively effective, it currently supports English input only, and you can enter instructions or code prefixes as required.
+model output is impressively effective, it currently supports English and Chinese input, you can enter instructions or code prefixes as required.

 ### distilgpt2 model